-Much like Illinois, Missouri railroads are stuffed full of action and excitement with six of the seven North American Class I systems operating within the state, all of which serve either St. Louis and/or Kansas City.
+Much like Illinois, Missouri is stuffed full of action and excitement with six of the seven North American Class I systems operating within the state, all of which serve either St. Louis and/or Kansas City.
 The Show Me State also has a rich history with the prominent, historic stations that serve Kansas City and St. Louis hosting between twelve to nineteen Class I systems during the “Golden Age” of rail travel, more than any other.
 Missouri can also claim a history of being home to more headquarters of Class I railroads than any other state with Kansas City Southern still calling its namesake city home.
 And, the Show Me State remains right at or near the top of rail tonnage moved today.
 Prior to today's mega-merger Class Is, Missouri was also once home to numerous classic railroads as eastern lines looked to interchange freight with western carriers at the important gateway of St. Louis.
 While the large systems operate much of Missouri's rail network today it also boasts several smaller carriers.
 In any event, you will notice that there are links listed throughout the information here to other pages at the site that relate to Missouri railroads.
 These are included here simply for your interest in enjoyment.

 Missouri railroads date back to 1849 when the Pacific Railroad (predecessor to the Missouri Pacific) was chartered to connect St. Louis with points to the west.
 The railroad was conceived by the leaders of St. Louis who had hoped to see the railroad stretched to the Pacific Ocean, hence its name.
 The railroad formerly began construction on July 4, 1851 and began operations on a short stretch of track a year later in 1852.
 The company had difficulty obtaining strong financial backing and the onset of the Civil War in 1861 further delayed construction.
 Not until 1865 after the war was over did the Pacific Railroad finally reach Kansas City to the west, the first to so do.
 The company operated independently for another seven years before it was reorganized in 1872 as the Missouri Pacific Railway after new investors infused new capital into the operation.
 The MP, of course, would go on to become one of the West's largest systems before becoming part of Union Pacific in the early 1980s.